AjmalatWork/PlaceThePortal/README.md

 **********************************************************************
 VictoryCondition
 Ball
-To check if vicotry condition is achieved
+To check if victory condition is achieved
 **********************************************************************
 PortalController
 Portal